EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

 -  existing surveillance data collections

--  existing methods for surveillance data analysis and interpretation
+-  established methods for surveillance data analysis and interpretation

--  existing methods for surveillance planning
+-  current methods for surveillance planning

 -  Experiences with implementation of new technologies supporting surveillance

-Despite the fact that already many surveillance systems and data is shared with EFSA and ECDC, there are several additional national surveillance systems in place where often surveillance reports are only published in national language.
+Despite the fact that already many surveillance systems and data are shared with EFSA and ECDC, there are several additional national surveillance systems in place where often surveillance reports are only published in national language.
 Furthermore, these results are often